SAVINGS & INVESTMENTS

 Investment Trusts

-Costs include ongoing charges, transaction costs, and occasionally performance fees.
-As the shares are traded on a stock exchange, buying and selling will also incur brokerage fees and a bid-ask spread.
-For tax efficiency, investment trusts can be held within wrappers like ISAs or pensions.
+Costs typically include ongoing management charges, portfolio transaction costs, and in some cases performance fees.
+As shares are traded on an exchange, investors will also incur brokerage charges and a bid-offer spread when buying or selling.

 THE VALUE OF INVESTMENTS AND THE INCOME THEY PRODUCE CAN FALL AS WELL AS RISE.
 YOU MAY GET BACK LESS THAN YOU INVESTED.